gabe0000/susnet/buildFiles/ui/human/README.txt

 - Restart all services if things look stale: run /home/gabe0000/restart_susnet.sh (local helper).

 Meshtastic usage
-- Messages pane shows channel, sender name, path (RF/MQTT), timestamp, and body.
+- Messages pane shows channel (or “DM”), sender → recipient for direct messages, path (RF/MQTT), timestamp, and body.
 - Names: should display friendly names; if an ID like !9e77f1a0 shows, the backend couldn’t resolve the name yet (usually connectivity to the node list).
 - Sending messages:
   - “Dest (optional)” dropdown: pick a node for a direct message, or leave blank for channel broadcast.